pbtrre95/The_Nature_Of_Code/01_introduction/06_Perlin_Noise/README.md

 # Perlin Noise

+Good random number generators have no relationship to one another and show no patterns.
+Perlin Noise is different in that randomness is not the single guiding principle for generating natural numbers.

-Perlin Noise is an algorithm that is used to generate various effects with natural qualities in computer generated effects.
+Perlin Noise is used to generate various effects with natural qualities in computer generated effects.
 Noise function produces a more naturally ordered ("smooth") sequence of events rather than a randomly generated distribution of numbers.

+Processing has a built-in implementation of the Perlin noise algorithm: the function noise().
+The noise() function takes one, two, or three arguments, as noise is computed in one, two, or three dimensions.

 With noise() the output range is fixed - a value is returned between 0 and 1.

-It is used with mapping or map() function.
-This is to get around the fixed values of between 0 and 1.
-Mapping function takes 5 arguments.

-1. The value we want to map
-2. Current Range - minimum
-3. Current Range - maxium
-4. Desired Range - minimum
-5. Desired Range - maximum
+The noise function is passed a moment in time and returns a corresponding value between 0 and 1.

 Eg.
 ``` js